9426224/JetsonShells/README.md

 #### Introduction
 **Summary**
-This project includes a shell script.
+This project includes a shell script which used to install usable dependencies.

 #### Environment
 1. Hardware: Nvidia Jetson AGX Xavier